aabbtree77/miniguestlog/README.md

 ## MERN

 MERN (Mongo, Express, React, Node) is ideal here, but it will lack authentication and structure for anything bigger.
-The client side Js gave me one small headache with an async double fetch which had to be nested.
-No React is applied in this code.
+The client side introduced a challenge with an async double fetch which had to be nested.
+No React was applied in this code.

-I did not bother much with Fetch vs Axios, TanStack Query, Js vs Ts, also used ChatGPT whenever needed.
-Fixing Js and CSS problems with console.log() and Chrome F12 tools is a joy compared to working with OpenGL.
+I did not bother whether to apply Fetch or Axios, TanStack Query, Js vs Ts, also used ChatGPT whenever needed.
+Fixing Js and CSS problems with console.log() and Chrome F12 tools was a joy compared to working with OpenGL.

 During the development, I learned from Reddit that Postman API could be in the process of **[enshittification](https://www.reddit.com/r/webdev/comments/16tq1eh/now_that_postman_sucks_is_there_a_good_alternative/)**, and rushed to use VS Code with an extension called [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 The latter is simple and snappy.

 ## render.com Is Wonderful, the Free Plan Is Not

-The app is deployed on render.com, which is amazing in that it allows to `git push origin main` and see the changes instantly deployed as a complete web app without **all that deployment quagmire**.
-The GUI is intuitive, and everything works reliably.
+The app is deployed on render.com.
+The service allows to `git push origin main` to this repo and see the changes instantly deployed as a complete web app without quagmire.
+The render.com GUI is intuitive, everything works reliably.

 However, the fees are Vercel-alike, and one needs to watch out for the use limits, DDoS!